By Brian Spitz, wage & hour attorney, Cleveland, Ohio.

 The FLSA requires that most employees be paid at least the federal minimum wage for all hours worked and overtime pay at time and one-half for all hours worked over 40 hours in a workweek.

-The Spitz Law Firm works hard for employees to get employees paid what they deserve – either through arbitration, trial, or simply talking with an employer.
-If you have an employment dispute and are not sure of your rights, then call the right attorney today at (216) 291-4744 for a FREE initial consultation.
+Spitz, The Employee’s Law Firm works hard for employees to get employees paid what they deserve – either through arbitration, trial, or simply talking with an employer.
+If you have an employment dispute and are not sure of your rights, then call the right attorney today at 866-797-6040 for a FREE initial consultation.

-Brian Spitz is the managing attorney at The Spitz Law Firm, LLC, which has offices around Cleveland in South Euclid, Independence, and Westlake.
+Brian Spitz is the managing attorney at Spitz, The Employee’s Law Firm, which has offices around Cleveland in South Euclid, Independence, and Westlake.
 Brian Spitz has represented clients throughout Ohio and across the United States in matters ranging up to $60 million dollars at issue.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.